705

 Goals

-Increase the size of our home to a minimum of 1,000 square feet with space to host gatherings and welcome overnight guests
+Increase the size of our home to a minimum of 1,000 square feet.

-Include a primary suite, a guest bedroom and bathroom, and an office area
+Include a primary suite, a guest bedroom, a guest bathroom, and an office area.

-Create a straight stairwell to the basement with direct access from the garage and outdoors
+Create a straight stairwell to the basement with garage and outdoor access.

-Add a one-car garage with a charging station and additional space for storage
+Add a one-car garage with additional space for storage.

 -

-New zoning codes, released in 2022, detail requirements based on form zone, form type, and the parameters of the lot.
+New zoning codes detail requirements based on form zone, form type, and the parameters of the lot.

-This includes height, volume, and footprint limitations, minimum setback requirements, material specifications, design standards, and landscaping guidelines.
+This includes height, volume, and footprint limitations, minimum setback requirements, and design standards.

 -

-Our Improvement Survey Plat reveals that the existing home is rotated clockwise relative to legal lot lines and both side fences are shifted up to 3’ west of legal lot lines.
+The home is rotated clockwise relative to legal lot lines.
+Both side fences are shifted up to 3’ west of legal lot lines.

-This complicates setbacks as our assumed parameters don’t match our legal lot lines, and setback distances along any exterior wall differ from corner to corner.
+This complicates setbacks, as our assumed parameters differ from legal lot lines, and setback distances slope along every exterior wall.

 -